Shriya-raj-7/AtliQ-Hardware-Insights-Using-MySQL/README.md

 ---

 ## Project Overview
-This project explores AtliQ Hardware’s sales data using MySQL.
+This project explores AtliQ Hardware’s finance analytics data using MySQL.
 The objective is to automate recurring and ad-hoc business reports by leveraging SQL functions, views, procedures, and window functions.

 ---